matveywonder/matveywonder/README.md

 - 👋 Hi, my name is Pavel.
 I`m a a data analyst.
 I graduated from Yandex Practicum.
-At the moment I am engaged in project activities.
-I am trying to develop in the field of analytics and I want to achieve high results.
+Currently, I am involved in project activities.
+I'm striving to advance in the field of analytics and aiming for high achievements.
-- 🌱 My stack: Python(pandas, matplotlib, seaborn, plotly, numpy, scipy and other), PostgreSQL.
-Dashboards: DataLens, Power BI, Tableau.
-Basic knowledge HTML.
-Most often I do work in Jupiter notebook.
+- 🌱 My tech stack includes: Python(pandas, matplotlib, seaborn, plotly, numpy, scipy and other), PostgreSQL.
+For dashboards: DataLens, Power BI, Tableau.
+I have basic knowledge HTML.
+Most of my work is done in Jupiter notebook.
-- 💞️ I’m looking to collaborate on product analytics.
-I will be glad to any suggestions regarding game dev analytics.
+- 💞️ I'm open to collaborating on product analytics and would welcome any suggestions related to game development analytics.
-- 📫 How to reach me: Telegram - @matveywonder
+- 📫 You can reach me via Telegram at @matveywonder.

 <!---
 matveywonder/matveywonder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.